cormas/cormas/CONTRIBUTING.md

 This file is currently not complete but will be improve step by step.

 # Contributing code
-Use Pharo 6.1 and use the following script in order to update Iceberg to the last version :
+Use Pharo 6.1 and execute the following script in order to update Iceberg to the last version :

 ```Smalltalk
 MetacelloPharoPlatform select.